A Derivation of Intelligence from Guided Relation-Creation

 So the fourth contact-condition is:

-If revision fails, the system may be informed without being corrected.
+A system can be informed without being corrected.

-Even entry, field, return, and revision do not complete the contact problem.
+Even entry, field, return, and revision do not complete contact.

 So the system must not only have contact.
-It must estimate how much contact it has.
+It must estimate the strength, reach, and limit of that contact.

 Let: